 They have formed the U.S. 89 Appreciation Society and are working to preserve and publicize the joys of "slow roads" by using blogs, websites, publications and art.

 The couple's goal is to encourage slower-paced travel that is as much about the journey as the destination.
 It is about exploration on a more personal level than zooming along the interstates from park to park.
-It is about eating at a local cafe, stopping at a historical marker or enjoying a regional art
+It is about eating at a local cafe, stopping at a historical marker or enjoying a regional art center.

 "To me, the excitement of going along the road is keeping my eyes out for odd little places, stopping and exploring them," said Barbara.
 "It sometimes takes a little bit of courage to force yourself to stop someplace because you don't know what you are going to encounter.
 But nine out of 10 times, it's something interesting like a little restaurant with fabulous food, or a craft shop with wonderful jewelry made in the area."